samipism/Finite-Automata/Readme.txt

-This is the readme for writing the definition.txt, where we write Definition of the machine.
+This is the readme for writing the 'definition.txt', where we write Definition of the machine.

 1. The first line corresponds to accepted letters(without braces and commas.).
 For example: The language has letters: {a,b}.